ADeltaX/NPSMLib/README.md

 ## Note about UWP compatibility
 Make sure you have proper capability set in your app manifest, which is required since 17763, otherwise you'll get an access denied exception.
+## Events "\*Changed" will not work for partial trust/AppContainer executables ("pure" UWP) but it will for full trust.

 #### Required capability:
 <uap7:Capability Name="globalMediaControl" />